-Finally, on a serious note, Charlie Harare explains the origins of Chanukkah, and its meaning in daily life from a Jewish point of view, which is only reasonable as this is a Jewish holiday.
+On a more serious note, Charlie Harare explains the origins of Chanukkah, and its meaning in daily life from a Jewish point of view, which is only reasonable as this is a Jewish holiday.
 This begs the question ...

-What is there for a Catholic in this message, and why do I share it every year at this time?
+What is there for a Catholic in this message, and why does yours truly share it every year at this time?

 As a Catholic, one believes that while the Jewish people were chosen by God under the Old Covenant, that from among their number would come as the Messiah, “He came to his own home, and his own people received him not.”
 (John 1:11) From this, a subset of traditionalist Catholics claim that Judaism is a "false religion."
 They will cite the distinction between the Hebraic Judaism of the Old Testament, and the Talmudic Judaism introduced after the destruction of the Temple, accompanied by the loss of their priesthood and the practice of offering sacrifice.
 Some will even maintain that those who claim to be Jewish are not descendants of the original Jews up to the time of Christ.

 If that were not enough, one such individual claims that Chanukkah is a hoax, a fabricated story, when in fact the account of the Maccabean Revolt is found in the First and Second Books of Maccabees.
 The Jews do not include these books in the Tanakh, or Jewish bible, nor are they found among the books of the Protestant Old Testament, but they are considered to be of divine inspiration by both Catholic and Orthodox Christians.
 One might even say, by extension, that it was the Catholic Church that saved Chanukkah for the Jews.